-Today when I was deciding what I would work on next, I had any number of projects to choose from, and even once I decided that I would work on the 101 Crochet Square crochet-a-long, I was more than one week in arrears, so I had to choose one of seven squares before I could move from choosing to doing.
+Today when I was deciding what I would work on next, I had any number of projects to choose from, and even once I decided that I would work on the 101 Crochet Squares crochet-a-long, I was more than one week in arrears, so I had to choose one of seven crochet squares before I could move from choosing to doing.

 But choose, I did, and I settled on Square 40, a design with a center reminiscent of the Wagon Wheel Puff , a motif that caught my eye when I came across it the other day.

 Today, however, rather than getting out my Etimo hooks, I reached for my Boye 4.25 mm.
 With hook in hand, I then selected six colors of yarn from which to choose as I worked the square.
 When all was said and done, I used the Red Heart colors of Bright Yellow, Parakeet, Dark Orchid, and Shocking Pink.

 I elected to follow the color changes indicated in the pattern, so while the square was composed of six rounds, I used only four colors.

 I began with bright yellow for rounds one and two: